Hope III. - 8. 3. 2023, 19.30

 Franz Schubert – Impromptus for Piano D. 899, Op.
 90 (selection)

 Pavel Haas – Suite for piano, op.
 13

 Béla Bartók – Piano Sonata, Sz.
 80

 Ivo Kahánek's piano recital program gradually matured over two years.
 It was Kahánek who recorded Gideon Klein's Piano Sonata on his debut album.
 By the way, it was the same sonata with which he competed at the International Music Competition for the Prague Spring Prize, of which he became the winner in 2004.
-A recital by one of our most sought-after pianists is tailored to our dramaturgical line.
+A recital by one of our most sought-after pianists is tailor-made for our dramaturgical line.
 The basis of the program is based on the fusion of Terezin authors Gideon Klein and Pavel Haas together with one of the main representatives of early romanticism, Franz Schubert.
-With both musical groups, the seemingly incongruous Béla Bartók is the imaginary icing on the cake of the Eternal Hope benefit concert.
+The seemingly incongruous Béla Bartók with both musical groups is the imaginary cherry on the cake of the Eternal Hope benefit concert.
 Bartók, like Klein and Haas, was confronted with a homeland permeated by fascism, which resulted in his emigration to the USA.
 This imaginary parallel between one of the main representatives of 20th-century music and the Terezin composers forms an uncompromising program that points to the sheer greatness of the 20th-century composers in confrontation with the tender and pensive music of Franz Schubert.
-The two-time winner of the Anděl Award in the Classical Music category and winner of the Classic Prague Awards will present himself to our audience at Klementin in Prague.
+Kahánek is a double winner of the Anděl Prize in the Classical Music category and winner of the Classic Prague Awards.

 Ivo Kahánek - biography